casey/just/README.md

 #### Recipe Aliases

-If you want to call the recipes in `~/.user.justfile` by name, and don’t mind creating an alias for every recipe, add the following to your shell’s initialization script:
+If you want to call the recipes in `~/.user.justfile` by name, and don't mind creating an alias for every recipe, add the following to your shell's initialization script:

 ```sh
 for recipe in `just --justfile ~/.user.justfile --summary`; do